Sculpt Your Abdomen

-Ideal candidates include: people who’ve lost a good deal of weight (including through gastric bypass); women whose abdominal muscles and skin have been stretched and weakened by pregnancy or age; and men who are self-conscious about a “spare tire.”
+Ideal candidates include: people who’ve lost a good deal of weight (including through gastric bypass); women whose abdominal muscles and skin have been stretched and weakened by pregnancy or age; and men who are self-conscious about their spare tire.

 On the other hand, for some people, a tummy tuck alone will not fully re-sculpt your midsection.
-In this case, a tummy tuck along with sculpting the hips and flanks with tumescent liposuction in Connecticut may help New Haven and Westport residents explore for a more proportional look.
+In this case, a tummy tuck along with sculpting the hips and flanks with tumescent liposuction may help you explore for a more proportional look.